chvijaykrishna/M1_PowerBillVariousSegments/README.md

 4) Agriculture Segment

 There are different charges can be appiled, mostly electricity charge is based on what type of segment is it.
+At first the user have to provide the details like first name, last name, email, Meter ID, Number of Units Consumed, and phone number.
+After that the program will calculate the total bill and shows in indian Rupees